eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/aa-support-of-electronic-payments-SCA-with-wallet.md

 The ARF Development Plan [ARF_DevPlan] describes this Topic as follows:

 _Support of Electronic Payments Customer Authentication (SCA) with the Wallet needs to be discussed further.
-Intention is to draft and finalise the minimal needed high level technical requirements for the ARF._
+Intention is to draft and finalise the minimally needed high-level technical requirements for the ARF._

 ### 1.2 Key Words